mitchdeamon/m3-markdown/exercise-3/README.md

 See `complete` branch for answers.

-                                                GIT CLONE
+# GIT CLONE

 This command will create a new repo (directory) in the current folder, and download a copy of the code and all the commits from the URL you specify.

-                    ex.)
-Forking and cloning module folders from github to my desktop.
+-Forking
+-Cloning
+  *Dowloading to desktop

+-ex.)
         D-173-250-147-88:exercise-3 MitchDeamon$ git clone https://github.com/mitchdeamon/m4-git-intro.git
         Cloning into 'm4-git-intro'...
         remote: Counting objects: 38, done.
         remote: Total 38 (delta 0), reused 0 (delta 0), pack-reused 38
         Unpacking objects: 100% (38/38), done.
         Checking connectivity... done.